Charter and Bylaws

 11.1 The Society may set up an office (see Appendix i) and employ staff to administer the affairs of the Society.

-11.2 The Executive Committee shall appoint an Executive Manager.
-Subject to the authority of the Secretary General, he/she shall be the chief staff officer of the Society and shall report to the Steering Committee.
+11.2 The Executive Committee appoints an Executive Manager.
+Subject to the authority of the Secretary General, he/she is the chief staff officer of the Society and reports to the Steering Committee.

-11.3 The Executive Manager shall attend the Annual General Meeting, Annual Councillors Meetings and Executive Committee meetings, and prepare minutes of those meetings.
+11.3 The Executive Manager attends the Annual General Meeting, Annual Councillors Meetings and Executive Committee meetings, and prepare minutes of those meetings.

-11.4 The Executive Manager shall appoint the staff of the APSR Secretariat.
+11.4 The Executive Manager appoints the staff of the APSR Secretariat.

 Back to Top